-Is under 65 years of age1
+Is younger than 65 years of age

-Is allergic to eggs or egg products1
+Is severely allergic to eggs or egg products

 If you or a loved one is moderately or severely ill at the time of your vaccination, talk to a health care provider about whether or not to reschedule.6 Your doctor may recommend waiting until the illness has gone away.6 Typically, people with a mild illness can still get the vaccine.6

 Here are some answers to frequently asked questions about Fluzone High-Dose vaccine.

 I'm over age 65 and have never had the flu or its consequences.
 Does someone like me need to worry about catching the flu?